redwoodjs/redwood/docs/docs/introduction.md

 The tutorial is the best way to start your Redwood adventure.
 It's readable, feature-ful, and fun.
 You'll go all the way from `git clone` to Netlify deploy!
-By the end, you should feel comfortable enough to start that side project.
+And by the end, you should feel comfortable enough to start that side project.

 After you've read the tutorial and started your side project, come say hi and tell us all about it by joining the community.
-Redwood wouldn't be where it is without the people who use it and [contribute to it](https://github.com/redwoodjs/redwood#all-contributors).
+Redwood wouldn't be where it is without the people who use and contribute to it.
 We warmly welcome you!

 ## How these Docs are Organized

-As you can probably tell from the sidebar, Redwood's docs are organized into three categories:
+As you can probably tell from the sidebar, Redwood's docs are organized into three sections:

 - [Tutorial](tutorial/foreword.md)
 - [Reference](index)